orcfax/docs/drafts/technical-architecture/validation.md

 practice is that each participant will have the exact same technical specifications, capabilities, and code; each will be capable of executing all Orcfax processes (e.g. Collection, Validation, Publishing, etc).
-Importantly, staking more than the  required $FACT will also not affect a node’s chances of being delegated the responsibility for submitting transactions or increase their proportional share of pool rewards.
+Importantly, staking more than the  required $FACT will also not affect a node's chances of being delegated the responsibility for submitting transactions or increase their proportional share of pool rewards.
 These decisions have been made in effort to positively affect mass-adoption.<br/>